u0x137/ZKTecoEmulator/README.md

 There are two installation methods you can use below:

-*Download ready-to-run binary from release*
+*1. Download ready-to-run binary from release*

 1. Download the `zkteco-v1.0.0-linux-x86_64.elf` binary to your preferred directory.